 If your facility demands 10,000 ton-hours or more of cooling, then it might be interesting to have a multi-tank system installed.
 The unit cost of chilled water decreases with larger multi-tank systems, so the savings can be huge for big facilities.

 Another reason you might want to install a multi-tank system is if your single TES tank system is having stratification and mixing issues.
 The performance of an atmospheric stratified tank depends on the two types of water (warm and chilled) not mixing and maintaining the thermocline during storage.
 The thermocline should be as thin as possible.

-A TES expert may also recommend a multi-tank system if you are looking for flexibility of location.
-When you are undertaking a retrofit project and the available space is inadequate, you can have the tanks spread out across the available spaces- mechanical room, parking area and so forth, – with a piping system connecting the cooling loop.
+A TES expert may also recommend a multi-tank system if you are looking for the flexibility of location.
+When you are undertaking a retrofit project and the available space is inadequate, you can have the tanks spread out across the available spaces- mechanical room, parking area, and so forth, – with a piping system connecting the cooling loop.